 For individual popsicle molds, run each popsicle under warm running water until the mold has loosened.

-how to make Creamy homemade yogurt popsicles
+how to make This Triple Berry yogurt popsicles Recipe:

 Remove a 1/2 cup of the berry mixture and stir in the cornstarch until there are no clumps left.
 Add the 1/2 cup of berries back to the saucepan and stir to combine.

-blend – With a stand mixer or handheld beaters, beat the heavy whipping cream until soft peaks start to form.
+Blend – With a stand mixer or handheld beaters, beat the heavy whipping cream until soft peaks start to form.
 You want to be able to see shapes in the whipping cream, but not stiff peaks.

-combine – In a medium mixing bowl, stir the yogurt, honey and whipping cream together until the mixture is smooth.
+Combine – In a medium mixing bowl, stir the yogurt, honey and whipping cream together until the mixture is smooth.
 Don’t over mix.

-pour – Carefully add one spoonful of the yogurt mixture into the popsicle molds.
+Pour – Carefully add one spoonful of the yogurt mixture into the popsicle molds.
 Next add a spoonful of berries.
 Tap to remove any air bubbles.
 Repeat these layers until the popsicle molds are filled but there is about 1/2 inch of empty space at the top for the mixture to be able to expand in the freezer.

-freeze – Set the molds in the freezer and let the popsicles harden for at least 4 hours.
+Freeze – Set the molds in the freezer and let the popsicles harden for at least 4 hours.
 8 hours is better.

-remove from molds – Loosen the popsicles from the molds and enjoy!
+Remove From Molds – Loosen the popsicles from the molds and enjoy!

 tips for success

-I hope you love this recipe for easy yogurt popsicles!
+I hope you love this recipe for easy berry yogurt swirl popsicles!
 If you make them, I’d love for you to come back and leave a comment and rating so that I know how you like them!

 Pin these steps to try later.
 Tag @athomeontheprairie on Instagram to share what you’ve made with us!